Evolving and growing talent for over 100 years

 Over the years, Association members have been instrumental in the development of the Festival.
 Today, the support of members continues to be vital for its success.
 Please give your support to Glasgow Music Festival by joining the Association.
 Members receive:

-- the work of the Association at selected Festival sessions;
+- Access to observe the work of the Association at selected Festival sessions;

 - An e-copy of the Festival Syllabus;